crond-jaist/cytrone/README.md

 ## Setup

-To setup CyTrONE, follow the steps below:
+To set up CyTrONE manually, follow the steps below:
 1. Download the archive of the latest stable version of the CyTrONE source code from the [releases](https://github.com/crond-jaist/cytrone/releases) page